Arthur Schopenhauer: Later life

 He remained healthy in his own old age, which he attributed to regular walks no matter the weather and always getting enough sleep.
 He had a great appetite and could read without glasses, but his hearing had been declining since his youth and he developed problems with rheumatism.
 He remained active and lucid, continued his reading, writing and correspondence until his death.
 The numerous notes that he made during these years, amongst others on aging, were published posthumously under the title Senilia.
 In the spring of 1860 his health began to decline, and he experienced shortness of breath and heart palpitations; in September he suffered inflammation of the lungs and, although he was starting to recover, he remained very weak.
-The last friend to visit him was Wilhelm Gwinner; according to him, Schopenhauer was concerned that he would not be able to finish his planned additions to Parerga and Paralipomena but was at peace with dying.
+The last friend to visit him was Wilhelm Gwinner, who said that Schopenhauer was concerned that he would not be able to finish his planned additions to Parerga and Paralipomena but was at peace with dying.
 He died of pulmonary-respiratory failure on 21 September 1860 while sitting at home on his couch.
-He died at the age of 72 and had a funeral conducted by a Lutheran minister.
+He died at age 72 and had a funeral conducted by a Lutheran minister.

 Philosophy

 Theory of perception

 In November 1813 Johann Wolfgang von Goethe invited Schopenhauer to help him on his Theory of Colours.
 Although Schopenhauer considered colour theory a minor matter, he accepted the invitation out of admiration for Goethe.
 Nevertheless, these investigations led him to his most important discovery in epistemology: finding a demonstration for the a priori nature of causality.

-Kant openly admitted that it was Hume's skeptical assault on causality that motivated the critical investigations in Critique of Pure Reason and gave an elaborate proof to show that causality is a priori.
+Kant had openly admitted that it was Hume's skeptical assault on causality that motivated the critical investigations in Critique of Pure Reason and gave an elaborate proof to show that causality is a priori.
 After Gottlob Ernst Schulze had made it plausible that Kant had not disproven Hume's skepticism, it was up to those loyal to Kant's project to prove this important matter.

 The difference between the approaches of Kant and Schopenhauer was this: Kant simply declared that the empirical content of perception is "given" to us from outside, an expression with which Schopenhauer often expressed his dissatisfaction.
 He, on the other hand, was occupied with the questions: how do we get this empirical content of perception; how is it possible to comprehend subjective sensations "limited to my skin" as the objective perception of things that lie "outside" of me?